Theory of Exciton-Phonon Coupling: Exciton-Phonon self-energy: Self-energy of excitons from coupling to phonons

-We can verify that in the limit where the electron-hole interaction vanishes, that is, when the excitons are composed of a single electronic transition, Eq.~\eqref{XiDynFan} reduces to Eq.~\eqref{XiZeroDynFanAna}.
+We can verify that in the limit where the electron-hole interaction vanishes, that is, when each exciton is composed of a single electronic transition, Eq.~\eqref{XiDynFan} reduces to Eq.~\eqref{XiZeroDynFanAna}.

-In the exciton basis, the phonon exchange term doesn't need to be added; it is already included in the dynamical Fan term.
+In the exciton basis, the phonon exchange term doesn't need to be added; it is included in the dynamic FM term.
 This term arises from the cross terms between valence-to-valence and conduction-to-conduction bands coupling when squaring Eq.~\eqref{gonetwop}.
-Since the exciton states mix several electronic transitions across the Brillouin zone, the phonon exchange term contributes to the diagonal elements of $\Xi^{Dyn.Fan}_{SS'}$.
+Since the exciton states mix several electronic transitions across the Brillouin zone, the phonon exchange term does contribute to the diagonal elements of $\Xi$.

 All other diagrams of $\Lambda$ in which the scattered state cannot be projected onto the exciton basis are contained in $\Lambda^{\text{non-excitonic}}$.
-One such diagram is obtained from the static Fan term.
-Therefore, we complete the interacting Fan self-energy by adding the static Fan term of Eq.\eqref{Xi0StatFanAna} so that
+One such diagram is obtained from the static FM term.
+Therefore, we complete the interacting FM self-energy by adding the static FM term of Eq.\eqref{Xi0StatFanAna} so that

-Using the non-interacting static Fan term here is an approximation.
-Since the static Fan term is composed of virtual transitions across the band gap, the relative error induced by this approximation is at most on the order of $E^S_b/E_g$.
+with $\Xi^{\text{FMs}}_{SS'} = \Xi^{0^{\text{FMs}}}_{SS'}$.
+Using the non interacting static FM term here is an approximation.
+Since the static FM term is composed of virtual transitions across the band gap, the relative error induced by this approximation is at most on the order of $E^S_b/E_g$, where $E^S_b$ is the binding energy of the exciton.

-There remains one additional term in the self-energy that contributes to $\Lambda^{\text{non-excitonic}}$.
-In typical BSE calculations, the exciton spectrum is computed only for a subset of the valence and conduction bands available from a DFT calculation.
-We must therefore include the virtual transitions into states outside of this subset.
-These transitions do not contribute to the imaginary part of $\Xi$, so we treat the corresponding self-energy term as a static contribution from $\Xi^0$.
-In doing so, we approximate the intermediate states as free electron-hole pairs.
-The error induced by this approximation depends on the size of the two-particle basis.
-A typical two-particle basis extends over $10$~eV, ensuring the relative error is small.
-Let $\mathscr B$ denote the subset of valence and conduction bands used to construct the exciton spectrum.
-The additional "completion" term is then
+As formulated, in practical implementation, there will be an additional term in the self-energy, which contributes to $\Lambda^{\text{non-excitonic}}$.
+Most of the time, the basis of valence and conduction bands used to expand the exciton wavefunctions is not complete; only a subset of the bands are used.
+Moreover, one typically doesn't compute all the possible excitons states, but only the first few solutions of the BSE with the lowest eigenvalues.
+Therefore, there will be a missing contribution to $\Xi^{\text{FMd}}$, which we call the completion term, written as $\Xi^{\text{C}}$.
+Since the missing contribution involves high-energy states, this term can be computed by taking these states as free electron-hole pairs.
+One can construct $\Xi^{\text{C}}$ from the expression of $\Xi^0$, where the intermediate states $v''$ and $c''$ are projected outside of the basis of excitons that were computed.
+An example of this procedure is given in Sec.~\ref{sec:Application}.

 Collecting all terms, the final expression for the exciton-phonon self-energy reads